hraberg/shen.clj/README.markdown

 ### Known Issues

-The suite is now running, slowly but surely:
+The Shen test suite is now running, slowly but surely:

     [... loads of output ...]
     passed ...
 117